DataDog/documentation/content/security/other.md

 ## Process Arguments Obfuscation

-For customers using release 6, the agent can be configured to obfuscate [Process][1] commands or arguments sent by the agent to the Datadog application.
+For customers using release 6, the Agent can be configured to obfuscate [Process][1] commands or arguments sent by the Agent to the Datadog application.
 To mask sensitive sequences within your Process information, use the `custom_sensitive_words` [setting][2].
-It is a list containing one or more regular expressions instructing the agent to filter Process information based on a blacklist.
+It is a list containing one or more regular expressions instructing the Agent to filter Process information based on a blacklist.

 Additionally, the following keywords are obfuscated as a baseline: